josecarlosgt/Web-Design-and-Development/README.md

 # Tutorial: Content Panels with Bootstrap

-In this lab, you will see several examples that give you practical insight into using Bootstrap components to include information in your website using content panels.
+In this tutorial, you will see several examples that give you practical insight into using Bootstrap components to include information in your website using content panels.

 Bootstrap components covered in this lab:
 - Slider